 - Using a single public IP address, a large number of hosts can access the global internet.

 NAT supports client-to-server communication for various services like web browsing, Email access, File access using FTP, and so forth.
 As NAT has many benefits, it also has many drawbacks.

-This document summarizes the details to understand NAT, its problem to deal with SIP clients, and the solution using ICE protocol from the practical point of view.
+This document summarizes the details to understand NAT, its problems in dealing with SIP clients, and the solution using ICE protocol from a practical point of view.

 IP addresses and Network